mperdikeas/js-minmax-wt-alpha-beta-pruning/README.md

 ```

 The game engine will never call *listMoves* on a terminal game state.
 As such, *listMoves* should always return a
-non-empty list of valid moves (the engine actually makes that assertion internally) as if there are
+non-empty list of valid moves (the engine actually makes that assertion internally).
+If there are
-no valid moves, then we are by definition on a terminal game state.
+no valid moves to make, then we are by definition on a terminal game state and we have the guarantee that *listMoves*
+is never called on such a state.

 ## nextState